theRAPTLab/gsgo/docs/01-architecture/02-urnet.md

+*warning: parts of this is becoming obsolete as we refactor bits of it as a library*

 # URNET

 This is a socket server that handles the URSYS messaging, launched at the same time that the entire constellation of servers start up.